Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 pet-supplies-demo-rg
 ```

-## Create an Azure Cosmos DB Core (SQL) API pet supplies demo instance
+## Create a Cosmos DB Core (SQL) API pet supplies demo instance

-In order to set up your Azure Cosmos DB account to work with the demo, you'll need to follow the steps to:
+In order to set up your Cosmos DB account to work with the demo, you'll need to do the following:

-1. Create an Azure Cosmos DB account.
+1. Create a Cosmos DB account.

-1. Create an Azure Cosmos DB Core (SQL) API database.
+1. Create a Cosmos DB Core (SQL) API database.

 1. Create the pet-supplies container.

 These can all be created using the Azure CLI and the Cosmos DB extension.

-### Create an Azure Cosmos DB account
+### Create a Cosmos DB account

-To create an Azure Cosmos DB account, run the following command:
+To create a Cosmos DB account, run the following command:

 ```azurelcli
 az cosmosdb create -n pet-supplies-demo -g pet-supplies-demo-rg --enable-free-tier true --default-consistency-level Session
 ```

-This command may take a few minutes to create your Azure Cosmos DB account.
+It may take a few minutes to create your Cosmos DB account with this command.

-### Create an Azure Cosmos DB database with the Core (SQL) API
+### Create a Cosmos DB database with the Core (SQL) API

 To create the pet-supplies database with the Core (SQL) API, run the following command: